maglau/De-novo-metatranscriptomic-analysis-workflow/README.md

 ------

-Required files at the first directory level (in addition to slurm and shell scripts):
+Required scripts at the first directory level (in addition to slurm and shell scripts):
 - [input xxx.fasta file of all sequence reads]
 - Calculate_avReadLen.py
 - Calculate_stats_v3.py